 As soon as your baby is ready to start solids, which is generally around 6 months of age.
 If your baby is just starting to eat solid food, you may find it easiest to serve buckwheat in a porridge or risotto-style dish.
-Read on for age-appropriate serving ideas!
+Check out our age-appropriate serving ideas!

 Yes!
 Buckwheat offers plenty of zinc, copper, magnesium, and manganese; as well as some iron and selenium – all essential minerals to help your baby’s growth and development.
 It also has a low glycemic index, which means buckwheat can help regulate blood sugar levels.
 Buckwheat is also rich in flavonoids, which are plant compounds that boost the body’s immune system by acting as antioxidants and extending the impact of vitamin C. To top it off, buckwheat contains protein (including all amino acids!) and lots of fiber and lignans to support a healthy and happy gut.

 No. Buckwheat is not a common choking hazard, but, in theory, one could choke on any food.
-As always, stay near your little one during mealtime… and read on for suggestions for introducing buckwheat to your baby!
+As always, stay near your little one during mealtime… and check out our suggestions for introducing buckwheat to your baby!

 Contrary to its name, buckwheat actually has no relation to wheat and can be eaten in its pure form by people with Celiac disease, wheat allergies, and wheat sensitivities.
 However, buckwheat flour is commonly blended with wheat flour (a common food allergen) and can also sometimes be contaminated with gluten as it is processed.
 If wheat or gluten need to be avoided in your little one’s diet, be sure to read the labels and double check the ingredient list just in case.

-6 to 12 months old: Cooked buckwheat groats are tough to pick up at this stage, so try preparing buckwheat groats as a porridge or risotto for easy hand-scooping, which will be possible around 7 to 8 months of age when baby’s raking grasp develops.
+Cooked buckwheat groats are tough to pick up at this stage, so try preparing buckwheat groats as a porridge or risotto for easy hand-scooping, which will be possible around 7 to 8 months of age when baby’s raking grasp develops.
 (A raking grasp is a hand motion where baby uses all of their fingers, but not the thumb, like a rake to bring objects toward themselves.)
-You can also consider mixing cooked buckwheat groats into meatballs or veggie burgers for added nutrition and explore recipes utilizing soba noodles.
+You can also offer strips of buckwheat pancake or consider mixing cooked buckwheat groats into meatballs or veggie burgers for added nutrition and explore recipes utilizing soba noodles.

 While it’s not necessary, soaking helps.
 Place the buckwheat groats in water for an hour (or overnight) to reduce cooking time and help make the nutrients easier to absorb.
 Soaking also makes the groats stickier—a boon for little ones who are learning to feed themselves!